Globally hyperbolic evaporating black hole and the information loss issue: On the information loss in black holes

-The loss of information in black holes has attracted much attention in the last 50 years or so.
-Ultimately, the loss of information reflects the fact that physical (Hadamard) states of quantum field theory are in general entangled over space-like separated regions, leading pure states to be perceived as mixed states by observers outside the black hole~\cite{H76,UW17}.
-The distress that is qualified under the name ``black hole information-loss paradox'' comes from the unusual feature that a pure state prepared in the Minkowski-like asymptotic past would eventually be described as a mixed state in the Minkowski-like asymptotic future, after the black hole has completely evaporated.
+From a quantum-field theoretic perspective, the loss of information in black holes reflects the fact that physical (Hadamard) states of quantum field theory are in general entangled over space-like separated regions, leading pure states to be perceived as mixed states by observers outside the black hole~\cite{H76, UW17}.
+The distress that is qualified under the name ``black hole information-loss paradox'' comes from the unusual feature that a pure state prepared in the Minkowski-like asymptotic past would eventually be described as a mixed state in the Minkowski-like asymptotic future after the black hole has completely evaporated.
 This can be already seen in the familiar context of non-relativistic quantum mechanics, as follows: consider a two-particle entangled state

 prepared somewhere in region~I of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} and outside the black hole.
 Let us, now, unitarily evolve $| \psi \rangle$ such that particle~1 enters the hole while particle~2 proceeds to the asymptotic timelike future~$i^+$.
 Having no access to the degrees of freedom of particle~1, observers dwelling in region~V would describe the quantum system as a mixed state given by the density matrix